NAVER-INTEL-Co-Lab/gaudi-perf/README.md

 Specifically, code is available to measure the throughput for matrix multiplication (BF16 and FP8) and the prefill stage of Llama models.

+In addition, we also provide code for users to reproduce throughput numbers for NVIDIA GPUs such as the A100 and the H100.
+However, setting up the necessary development environments is left to the user.

 ## Setup

 Visit https://github.com/NAVER-INTEL-Co-Lab/gaudi-cresset for detailed setup instructions.